-The City of Jasper, founded in 1857 as the County's seat, was named after the Revolutionary War hero Sergeant William Jasper.
-As with most historically thriving communities, the railroad brought with it an opportunity for commerce that had not previously existed.
-The railroad was the City's conduit for importing equipment and supplies as well as exporting the heavy marble products from the County's mines and milling operations.
-Being the county seat, Jasper became the central business district within Pickens County facilitating both commercial and residential development.
+The City of Jasper, founded in 1857 as the County's seat, was named after the Revolutionary War herd Se William Jasper.
+As with most historically communities, the railroad brough opportunity for commerce that nad ot previously The railroad was the existed. s conduit for importing equipment and supplies as w exporting the heavy marble products from the unt s mines and the county seat, Jasper milling operations.
+Ban became the central business district within Pickens County facilitating both comme cial and residential development.
 Jasper's overall growth can be most attributed to the creation and capacity of its water and sewer utilities.
 As the use of the railroads decreased in recent decades, creation of the Appalachian Regional Highway (State Route 515) has allowed economic prosperity to continue in the City of Jasper.